 Service arrangements have been agreed between the Company and the Directors with respect to their individual remuneration and other terms of employment.
 Each Director has entered into an agreement regarding insurance, access to records and disclosure of any trading in TOP securities as required under ASX Listing Rules and the Company’s Trading Policy.

 The Company Secretary has a direct reporting line to each Director of TOP in regard to all matters to do with the proper functioning of the Board and the Committees.

-The independent directors meet at least once a year to review and evaluate the performance of the Investment Manager.
+The Independent directors meet at least once a year to review and evaluate the performance of the Investment Manager.

 The Investment Manager has an established induction process for all its employees with responsibilities under the IMA.
-As part of this induction process, new senior executives will receive briefings on the business of the Company and the Investment Manager and their policies and procedures.
-These briefings will focus on the key operational, regulatory, risk and compliance issues that are of relevance to the Company and the Investment Manager.
+As part of this induction process, new senior executives will receive briefings on the business of the Group and the Investment Manager and their policies and procedures.
+These briefings will focus on the key operational, regulatory, risk and compliance issues that are of relevance to the Group and the Investment Manager.

 Principle 2: Structure the board to add value

 ASX Recommendation 2.1 states that a board should establish a nomination committee and disclose a charter.
 Given the size and nature of the Group, the Board has determined that a Nomination Committee is not warranted.

 The Board considers the issues that would otherwise be considered by a Nominations Committee.